 The rest came together as a result of just combing through our archive and finding the most representative stories that fit the page length.

-Working with my old mate Bob Wayne at DC, Scott Dunbier at WildStorm and Dirk Maggs on his audio adventures: great blokes all.
-Plus co-ordinating the Steel Claw and King of Crooks archives with the guys and gals at Titan.
+Andrew: Working with my old mate Bob Wayne at DC, Scott Dunbier at WildStorm and Dirk Maggs on his audio adventures: great blokes all.
+Plus, co-ordinating the Steel Claw and King of Crooks archives with the guys and gals at Titan.

-Andrew: The short answer is no!
-Further WildStorm revivals are all dependent on the sales performance of the Albion, Thunderbolt Jaxon and Battler Britton trades.
-Obviously, Dirk’s Steel Claw and Sexton Blake audio adventures are on their way [see news story – Ed], while Titan are currently planning a third reprint archive (which may feature more than one character this time around).
+Obviously, Dirk’s Steel Claw and Sexton Blake audio adventures are on their way, while Titan are currently planning a third reprint archive (which may feature more than one character this time around).
 There’s some other stuff in the pipeline also…

 Andrew: This is something that I would love to do.
 Carlton have done a great job with their DCT Commando collections and our harder-hitting war digests would be utterly suited to the same beautifully-presented treatment.
 David Abbott and I talk about this constantly, so watch this space!